 Widen this analogy a bit and imagine the Bible in its entirety to be one side of a conversation Israel and God are having.
 When we read the Bible, we are listening to one side of that conversation.
 Right here we immediately meet a fundamental question about the Bible.
 When the Bible says, “And thus says the Lord” aren’t we listening to the divine side of the conversation?
 Isn’t the Bible essentially on “speakerphone” so that at one moment we’re directly hearing the human side of the conversation (a prophet or king) and at the next moment hearing God?

 That’s not bad news.
 We have every reason to believe that Israel could and did faithfully represent God’s voice.
 But sometimes – and here some will become uncomfortable – we have good reason to suspect Israel did not hear God rightly but that she monopolized the conversation to promote her own agenda.
-The good news is that when it comes to a text’s portrayal of God, the Christian reader has in Christ a way to adjudicate things.
+The good news is that when it comes to a text’s portrayal of God, the Christian reader has in Christ a way to adjudicate the OT conversation.
 Why think Jesus gets God right?
 We think Christ faithfully embodies the drama of divine-human conversation because God raised him from the dead – and not for any other reason.

 Once we admit this much, I’m not sure how exactly to locate in the disfigured “surface” of texts an inspiration by which God renders that surface the means of accessing a “depth” which faithfully reveals God (as Boyd seems to argue).
 Functionally speaking, once Christ’s voice becomes the means by which we listen to the entire conversation we call Scripture, inspiration is reduced to Christ who defines the hermeneutical center, and when you’re standing at the center relating to everything in terms of its relationship to that center, it doesn’t really matter how close or distant things are from the center.

 We prefer that every part of the Bible [on its “surface”] be a perfect, inerrant conclusion to some aspect of the human struggle and journey.
 Girard’s phrase [“texts in travail”] suggests that the Bible itself is that journey.
 The texts of Scripture are Israel in process, in travail, trying to figure the world out.
 At times Israel lunges forward with the profoundest of insights, while at other times she conscripts God into the service of her own religious violence and apostate nationalism.
 Sometimes she gets it right.
 Other times she gets it horribly wrong.
 The texts we call the Old Testament are not just neutral, third part records of observations of events.
 They are one of the events.
 They participate in and constitute Israel’s up and down journey of faith.
 They lay bare the heart and soul of the human journey in its best and worst.
 They are “texts in travail.”